demisto/content/Integrations/QuinC/README.md

 ## Overview
 ---
-Use the Quinc integration to protect against and provide additional visibility into phishing and other malicious email attacks.
+Use the QuinC integration to protect against and provide additional visibility into phishing and other malicious email attacks.
 This integration was integrated and tested with version 20190926 of QuinC
-## Quinc Playbook
+## QuinC Playbook
 ---
+For example, you can look at "Accessdata: Dump memory for malicious process" playbook to understand how to use this integration.

-## Configure Quinc on Demisto
+## Configure QuinC on Demisto
 ---

 1. Navigate to __Settings__ > __Integrations__ > __Servers & Services__.